aleksandrkravchukos/sender/README.md

 Task.

-*The company has a database of customers who need to send email messages throughout the day.
+* The company has a database of customers who need to send email messages throughout the day.
 Each client is in its own time zone.
 Each message has a sending schedule (e.g. 12:00, 13:02).

-Each message can be sent an unlimited number of times throughout the day and are not tied to customers.
+* Each message can be sent an unlimited number of times throughout the day and are not tied to customers.

-*You need to write a console command that will send emails to clients at the right time in the client’s time zone, provided that the application server is running on UTC + 02: 00.
-Keep messages, schedules and customers need in the database.
-Create models, migrations, siders.
+* You need to write a console command that will send emails to clients at the right time in the client’s time zone, provided that the application server is running on UTC + 02: 00.

+* Keep messages, schedules and customers need in the database.
+Create models, migrations, seeders.

-*When developing, consider the size of the message base and clients.
+* When developing, consider the size of the message base and clients.
-*Customers in the database - 1 million.
+* Customers in the database - 1 million.
-*Messages - 10 thousand
+* Messages - 10 thousand

-*Requirements: use the Laravel framework.
+* Requirements: use the Laravel framework.

-*Inform the time of the task.
+* Inform the time of the task.

 ## Prerequisites